 Intimidated by cooking dried beans from scratch?
 Sick of ending up with overcooked or broken beans?
-Read on for all my cooking tips and one major secret to perfectly creamy beans, every time.
+Read on for all my cooking tips (plus one major secret) to perfectly creamy beans, every time.

-In my last five years as a recipe developer, one thing has become abundantly clear: most people (friends, family, blog readers, and cooking class students) – even those who consider themselves avid cooks – shy away from cooking dried beans from scratch.
+In my last five years as a pro recipe developer, one thing has become abundantly clear: most people – even avid cooks – shy away from cooking dried beans from scratch.
 They wanna do it, but after one too many failed attempts, they’ve given up and resigned to the canned variety.

-Since I don’t cook with meat or dairy at home, beans are a huge part of my diet and the focal point of many of my meals.
-I’ve cooked countless pots of beans over the years and have picked up a handful of tricks for fool-proof, perfectly-cooked beans every. single. time.
+Since I don’t cook with meat or dairy, beans are a huge part of my diet and the focal point of many of my meals.
+I’ve cooked countless pots of beans over the years and have picked up a handful of tricks for fool-proof, perfectly-cooked beans from scratch.
+Every. single. time.

 How to Cook Dried Beans on the Stove

 Here’s my guide for how to cook the best dried beans from scratch.
-I hope this demystifies them for you and encourages you to give them another chance!
-(P.S.
-My process works for all types of beans: white, black, kidney, pinto, etc. This guide does not pertain to chickpeas or lentils.)
+This process works for all types of beans: white, black, kidney, pinto, etc. This guide does not pertain to chickpeas or lentils.

 Step 1: Soak your beans.